-For commodities, we identify the days, weeks or months during which the returns on equity indices were at least one or two standard deviations away from their means, and then analyze the contemporaneous returns on investable commodity indices.
-Contrary to the extant findings on linkages between other asset markets, we find little relation between exceptionally large returns on commodities and equities.
-This is true for the whole sample period as well as for all three of the five-year sub-periods; for positive as well as for negative exceptional returns; and, for periods of stock market upturns as well as for downturns.
+Here, we first identify the days and weeks during which returns on equity indices were at least one or two standard deviations away from their means, and then analyze the contemporaneous returns on investable commodity indices.
+Contrary to extant findings on linkages between other asset markets, this first analysis finds little relation between exceptionally large returns on equities and those on commodities.
+This is true for the whole sample period as well as for all three of the five-year sub-periods; for positive as well as for negative exceptional returns; and, for periods of stock market upturns as well as downturns.
+We then use a technique similar to Longin and Solnik's (2001) to analyze equity-commodity linkages when the returns on equity and commodity indices both take values in the tails of their respective distributions.
+Again, we find that extreme-event correlations are weak.
+Interestingly, whereas the equity-commodity correlation is mildly positive in the upper tail, it is negative in the lower tail.
+That is, conditional on both case of daily and weekly returns, the simple cross-correlation levels also fall from one sub-period to the next, but they are never statistically significantly different from zero.